swiftlang/swift-evolution/proposals/0432-noncopyable-switch.md

 let x: String? = "hello"

 switch borrow x {
-case .some(borrowing y): // ensure y is bound from a borrow of x, no copies
+case .some(let y): // ensure y is bound from a borrow of x, no copies
     ...
 }
 ```

+### `borrowing` bindings in patterns

+In the future, we want to support `borrowing` and `inout` local bindings
+in functions and potentially even as fields in nonescapable types.
+It might
+also be useful to specify explicitly `borrowing` bindings within patterns.
+Although the default behavior for a `let` binding within a noncopyable
+borrowing `switch` pattern is to borrow the matched value, an explicitly
+`borrowing` binding could be used to indicate that a copyable binding should
+have its local implicit copyability suppressed, like a `borrowing` parameter
+binding.

 ## Alternatives considered